OpenBankProject/node-red-contrib-obp/README.md

 # Open Bank Project related nodes

-Currently, there is one node: obp:-adapter-start
-It can select one connector method, to generate an endpoint for MethodRouting.
+Currently, there is one node: obp:-adapter-entry-point It can select one connector method, to generate an endpoint for MethodRouting.

 ## Publish a new version to npm and Node-red